zhaozhang/caffe-stampede2/README.md

-# caffe-stampede2
+# caffe-maverick
-libraries and makefiles for caffe deployment on Stampede2
+libraries and makefiles for caffe deployment on Maverick